Minnesota Daily Fantasy Sports

 Problem gambling is a serious issue for lots of people.
 For this reason, Minnesota takes responsibly gaming seriously.
 The body tasked with helping problem gamblers is the National Council on Problem Gambling.
 If you follow the provided link, you can find the numbers for problem gambling helplines, state specific resources, screening tools, and self-help resources.

 Upcoming Regulation and Expected Changes

-At this moment, we expect no changes to the online gambling laws of Minnesota.
+At this moment, with focus on online gambling in the US, we expect no changes to the online gambling laws of Minnesota.
 However, the state legislature is scheduled to look at a sports betting bill in the first half of 2019, which may open the door for legal sports betting in MN.
 Only time will tell if this ruling will allow online sports bookies to operate in Minnesota